aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/render-worksheet-to-graphic-context/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells can now render worksheets to graphic context.
-Graphic context can be anything like an image file, screen, or printer, etc. Please use one of the following two methods to render a worksheet to graphic context.
+Aspose.Cells can now render worksheets to a graphic context.
+A graphic context can be anything like an image file, screen, or printer.
+Please use one of the following two methods to render a worksheet to a graphic context.

 - [**SheetRender.toImage(int pageIndex, Graphics g, float x, float y)**](https://reference.aspose.com/cells/javascript-cpp/sheetrender/#toImage-number-)
 - [**SheetRender.toImage(int pageIndex, Graphics g, float x, float y, float width, float height)**](https://reference.aspose.com/cells/javascript-cpp/sheetrender/#toImage-number-)

 {{% /alert %}}

-The following code illustrates how to use Aspose.Cells to render a worksheet to graphic context.
-Once you execute the code, it will print the entire worksheet and fill the leftover empty space with blue color in the graphic context and save the image as **OutputImage_out_.png** file.
+The following code illustrates how to use Aspose.Cells to render a worksheet to a graphic context.
+Once you execute the code, it will render the entire worksheet, fill the remaining empty space with blue color in the graphic context, and save the image as **OutputImage_out.png** file.
 You can use any source Excel file to try this code.
-Please also read the comments inside the code for better understanding.
+Please also read the comments inside the code for a better understanding.

 ```html
 <!DOCTYPE html>